When you're writing a research paper, you need to investigate facts and known theories in relation to the subject matter.

 There are three ways of citing your sources:

 Chicago Style Citation Format -

 Used in History, Business, and Fine Arts fields.

 When you have identified which fits you the most or what you have been instructed to use by your institution, research the detailed guidelines on how to cite any first or second sources information you have acquired.

 Find Research Paper Structure a Challenge?

 A lot of students find research paper writing challenge and struggle with creating a coherent and stable structure.
-Fortunately, EssayPro essay writing service specializes in academic types of writing.
+Fortunately, the EssayPro essay writing service specializes in all types of academic writing.
 Our platform incorporates professional academic writers who originate from various scientific, academic, social and business fields.
 They can perform any challenging tasks given, and their prioritization of quality and punctuality make them reliable sources for any student.
 To get started, place an order online.
 The support team can always help you navigate through the website.
 If you are still not convinced, check out our customer reviews with hundreds of students sharing their satisfying experiences!